 The first shipment of Lourdes Water arrived in the United States in January, 1951, and since that time thousands of requests for Lourdes Water have come from all over North America each year.
 Approximately 25,000 bottles of water are distributed each month by mail.

 The Lourdes Center in Boston, MA, has daily Mass available to locals and vistors.
 Priests are available for confession and spiritual direction on request.
 The Center is located in Kenmore Square in Boston — a 5 minute walk from Fenway Park, and up the street from Boston University.
+Mass times are Mon-Weds-Fri at 8 AM, Tuesdays and Thursdays at 12 noon, and Saturdays at 4 PM.

 Join or Support Us